querkmachine/beeps.website/src/test/index.md

 {% socialEmbed host="twitter.com", username="batbeeps", number="1462180413548421121", date="2021-11-20T22:05:51.000Z" %}
 Why is these so little actual consistency here aaaugghhhh

-{% responsiveImage "./src/images/star-trek-inconsistency.jpeg", "Screenshot of some Star Trek films thumbnails as they appear in iTunes Movies.
+{% image "/images/star-trek-inconsistency.jpeg", "Screenshot of some Star Trek films thumbnails as they appear in iTunes Movies.
 2 to 4 have a painted rainbow motif.
 5, 6, 9 and 10 have a large Starfleet delta on the right containing the logo with some actor headshots to the left and the hero ship at the bottom.
 8 has a similar layout except the logo is with the actor headshots on the left.
 7 has a different layout entirely consisting of the film logo and various shots from the film assembled in a row against a metallic delta background." %}
 {% endsocialEmbed %}

 {% socialEmbed host="chitter.xyz", username="batbeeps", number="111773929720283664", date="2024-01-17T23:40:16.287Z" %}